Understanding the Difference: 30-Day and 60-Day Notices vs. Eviction

 Navigating the world of renting can sometimes lead to questions or confusion, especially when it comes to understanding legal notices from landlords.
 Terms like "30-day notice," "60-day notice," and "eviction" are often thrown around, but it's crucial for tenants to understand the differences between these terms, as they have significantly different implications for your rental history and future tenancies.

-Man and woman sitting on the floor near unpacked moving boxes, looking concerned and talking, indicating a possible move or relocation.
+Man and woman sitting by unpacked boxes, looking concerned, indicating a move or relocation.

 What are 30-Day and 60-Day Notices?